tolauwae/phd-thesis/src/preamble/acknowledgements.typ

 // Zussen en mama
 Finally, I want to thank my family, _mama_, _papa_, _Fien_ and _Anna_ for everything.
-Fien thank you for helping to proofread the early manuscript at a moments notice, and thank you Anna and mama for your help organizing.
+There is much to be thankful for, but for this dissertation I want to thank Fien for helping to proofread the early manuscript. // at a moment's notice.

 // TODO send email with thank you to Baudouin with pdf